Doctor insights on:

 High creatinine: It may not be able to be reduced.
-See a nephrologist (n) and have a 24 hour urine collection, with protein, to assess your kidney function.
+See a nephrologist (n) and have a 24-hour urine collection, with protein, to assess your kidney function.
 You will also need some blood work and a renal ultrasound.
 Once the n has the results of all of your tests, you can get diagnosis of your problem along with a prognosis of how it will affect you.
 Good luck. ...Read more

 My hb is 10 ESR is high.
 All other reports are normal.
 Yet serum creatinine remains between 1, 8 to2.2.
 What may b reason.
 What remedies.
 Yes I have bp.

 High creatinine: At your age, your elevated serum creatinine (c) is due to chronic kidney disease (ckd).
 It could be caused by your high bp.
-See a nephrologist for a 24 hour urine collection for a c clearance and protein.
+See a nephrologist for a 24-hour urine collection for a c clearance and protein.
 It will give you an exact amount of your kidney function.
 You will also need a renal ultrasound and some blood work.
 Once these data are in, a more informed idea can be made about your kidneys. ...Read more

 - Talk to a doctor online

-- What is the normal range for serum creatinine?
+- What is a normal level of urine creatinine?

 - Serum creatinine

 - Urine albumin creatinine ratio normal range